influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/about_the_project/_index.md

 ---
 title: About the Chronograf project
-description: This section includes documentation about the  Chronograf project, release notes and changelogs, what's new, contributing, and licenses.
+description: Chronograf is the UI component of the InfluxData time series platform.
+This section includes documentation about the Chronograf project, release notes and changelogs, what's new, contributing, and licenses.
 menu:
   chronograf_1_5:
     name: About the project
     weight: 10
 ---
+Chronograf is the user interface component of the [InfluxData time series platform](https://www.influxdata.com/time-series-platform/).
+It makes the monitoring and alerting for your infrastructure easy to setup and maintain.
+It is simple to use and includes templates and libraries to allow you to rapidly build dashboards with realtime visualizations of your data.

 Follow the links below for more information.